huggingface/blog/classification-use-cases.md

 </head>
 <body>

-_If you're interested in building ML solutions faster visit the [Expert Acceleration Program](https://huggingface.co/support) landing page and contact us [here](https://huggingface.co/support#form)!_
+_If you're interested in building ML solutions faster, visit the [Expert Acceleration Program](https://huggingface.co/support) landing page and contact us [here](https://huggingface.co/support#form)!_

 ### Business Context
 As IT continues to evolve and reshape our world, creating a more diverse and inclusive environment within the industry is imperative.
 [Witty Works](https://www.witty.works/) was built in 2018 to address this challenge.
-Starting as a consulting company advising organizations on how to become more diverse, Witty Works first helped them write job ads using inclusive language.
-To scale this effort, in 2019 they built a web app to assist users in writing inclusive job ads in English, French and German.
-They enlarged the scope rapidly with a writing assistant working as a browser extension which automatically fixes and explains potential bias in emails, Linkedin posts, job ads, etc. The aim was to offer a solution for internal and external communication that fosters a cultural change by providing micro-learning bites that explain the underlying bias of highlighted words and phrases.
+Starting as a consulting company advising organizations on becoming more diverse, Witty Works first helped them write job ads using inclusive language.
+To scale this effort, in 2019, they built a web app to assist users in writing inclusive job ads in English, French and German.
+They enlarged the scope rapidly with a writing assistant working as a browser extension that automatically fixes and explains potential bias in emails, Linkedin posts, job ads, etc. The aim was to offer a solution for internal and external communication that fosters a cultural change by providing micro-learning bites that explain the underlying bias of highlighted words and phrases.

 <p align="center">
     <img src="blog/assets/78_ml_director_insights/wittyworks.png"><br>